AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXObject/GUID_FORMAT.md

 CAEXObject.GUID_FORMAT Field
 ============================
-AutomationML 2.1 APISpecifies the format used for GUIDs.
+Specifies the format used for GUIDs.
 Format "D" is NOT adding {} around the GUID

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)